What you should know about over 50 plans

 Affordable monthly premiums

 The cash payout might be smaller than other forms of life insurance, but you do not have to complete a medical in order to receive it.
 If you’re on a budget, it could provide a more affordable way to do as much as you realistically can to help your loved ones financially when you die.
-With Sunlife’s over 50 plan, you can choose a premium from less than £4 a month.
+With Sunlife’s Guaranteed Over 50 Plan, you can choose a premium from less than £4 a month.

 The payout is usually quick

 Another reason to consider over 50 life cover type of life insurance is that when you die, the claims process is usually simple and quick.